HinaKhan94/fetch/TESTING.md

 | **CONTACT US** | Page passes validation with no errors | Ran page through https://validator.w3.org/nu/ | No errors | PASS |

-- The shopping bag was throwing an error about duplicate IDs, this came down to the 2 versions of the shopping bag, one for large screens one for mobile, which used the same include template from quantity-form.html, effectively putting 2 versions of the same code on the page.
+- The home page was throwing an error about duplicate IDs, this came down to the 2 versions of the navbar for account and cart, one for large screens one for mobile, which used the same include template, effectively putting 2 versions of the same code on the page.
 I solved this by changing the ID attribute to a data-id attribute, and adjusting the relevant JavaScript code.

 </details>